pilotmoon/popclipweb/site/index.md

 hero:
   name: "PopClip for Mac"
   text: "Instant text actions"
-  tagline: TEMPORARY PAGE.
-PopClip appears when you select text in any app, giving you instant access to useful actions.
+  tagline: PopClip appears when you select text in any app, giving you instant access to useful actions.
   image:
     src: /Hero.png
     alt: PopClip screenshot